Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 \subsection{Medical imaging}

-We retrospectively studied 6 patients: CT imaging of three patients with AF was provided by the Cardiology Service of the University Hospital of Badajoz (Spain), while CT imaging of three other cardiac patients without AF or thromboembolic history was provided by the Cardiology Service of the Puerta de Hierro Hospital (Spain).
-The imaging was performed following standard clinical protocols in each participating center and data collection was approved by the Ethics Committee of each hospital.
+\rebuttal{We retrospectively studied 6 patients using CT static imaging: three patients with AF provided by the Cardiology Service of the University Hospital of Badajoz, Spain (AF1, AF2, AF3), and three cardiac patients without AF or thromboembolic history were provided by the Cardiology Service of the Puerta de Hierro Hospital, Spain (noAF1, noAF2, noAF3)}.
+The imaging was performed \rebuttal{according to} standard clinical protocols in each participating center\rebuttal{, and the} data collection was approved by the Ethics Committee of each hospital. \rebuttal{AF1 and AF2 suffered from permanent AF, while AF3 suffered from recurrent paroxysmal AF.}

-The images were acquired with two different scanner models: three cardiac images were acquired with a Light Speed VCT General Electric Medical Systems (Milwaukee,WI, USA) by the University Hospital of Badajoz, while the other three were obtained by a SIEMENS Sensation scanner by the Puerta de Hierro Hospital.
+\rebuttal{The images were acquired with a resolution of 512x512 pixels for both AF and non-AF anatomies, with two different scanner models}: three cardiac images were acquired with a Light Speed VCT General Electric Medical Systems (Milwaukee, WI, USA) by the University Hospital of Badajoz, while the other three were obtained \rebuttal{with} a SIEMENS Sensation scanner by the Puerta de Hierro Hospital.
 Both scanners were 64 detector devices equipped with snapshot segment mode technology to obtain cardiac images without losing clarity.
-For each patient, a contrast dose was injected according to standard clinical protocols.
+A contrast dose was injected for each patient according to standard clinical protocols.
 Images were taken during fibrillation for patients with AF and during sinus rhythm for patients without AF.

-DICOM files were reconstructed from cardiac images using standard manufacturer algorithms, which were processed using open source software 3D-Slicer to obtain semiautomatic 3D segmentations of the endocardial surface based on signal intensity thresholding \cite{duenas2021comprehensive}.
-The resulting segmentation was cleaned with MeshMixer (Autodesk), removing the pulmonary veins (PV) geometry beyond the first bifurcation to obtain the LA/LAA geometry for each patient.
-The movement of the atrial wall was almost negligible for patients with AF, so only the geometry at a time instant was selected for analysis; while for patients without AF, both the systole and diastole geometries were considered.
-This procedure was carefully supervised and validated by a radiologist to obtain six CFD-ready 3D models.
+DICOM files were reconstructed from cardiac images using standard manufacturer algorithms, which were processed using open-source software 3D-Slicer to obtain semiautomatic 3D segmentations of the endocardial surface based on signal intensity thresholding \cite{duenas2021comprehensive}.
+These \rebuttal{segmentations} were cleaned with MeshMixer (Autodesk), removing the pulmonary veins (PV) geometry beyond the first bifurcation to obtain the LA/LAA geometry for each patient.
+The movement of the atrial wall was almost negligible for \rebuttal{AF anatomies}, so only the geometry at a time instant was selected for analysis.
+In contrast, for \rebuttal{non-AF anatomies, the diastolic geometries} were considered.
+A radiologist carefully supervised and validated this procedure to obtain six CFD-ready 3D models.